muhammad-usama12/muhammad-usama12/README.md

          I'm Usama!
 </h2>

 I recently graduated as a full-stack web developer from Lighthouse Labs.
-I am an ambitious and dedicated individual who's looking to grow and keep learning as that's not only fun but keeps me pushing to be a better coder and developer!
+I am an ambitious and hard-working individual who's looking to grow by learning the latest technologies while becoming proficient at my current tech stack.
+I have completed multiple projects (pinned below!) which gave me confidence to tackle other's and keep improving my skillset!

 <hr> </hr>